Tennessee’s Music Cities — Nashville & Memphis

 We live in a country so vast in geography, culture, and traditions, it’s as if each region has a fingerprint.
-In 2021, BNT will tour a few music cities in the U.S. Southeast including Nashville and Memphis, Tennessee, where melodies run like a river: deep, continuous, and timeless.
+In 2023, BNT will tour a few music cities in the U.S. Southeast including Nashville and Memphis, Tennessee, where melodies run like a river: deep, continuous, and timeless.
 Both Nashville and Memphis have “music city” reputations and claim some of the same artists like Elvis, Johnny Cash, and Carl Perkins.
 However, Nashville is largely associated with Country and Bluegrass music.
 Over Memphis-way, it’s Rhythm and Blues and Jazz.
-While the two cities share some similar traits as Southern cities, we think you’ll hum a different tune after you visit!
+While the two cities share some similar traits as Southern cities, they hum a different tune.

-Music is the universal language that more often brings us together than separates.
+Music is the universal language that brings us together.

 Musical Giants Leave Big Footprints in Tennessee

-One might wonder, “Does the town make the music or does the music make the town?”
-That’s something we might figure out on tour.
-On Nashville’s Music Row, the Ryman Theater stage, and along Lower Broad, you can still hear strains of Country giants like Patsy Cline, Bill Monroe, Hank Williams, Sr. & Jr., Willie Nelson, Kris Kristopherson, Reba McIntyre, Dolly Parton, Charley Pride—and of course, Johnny Cash and Elvis.
+So, “does the town make the music or does music make the town?”
+On Nashville’s Music Row, the Ryman Theater stage, and along Lower Broadway, you can still hear strains of Country giants like Patsy Cline, Bill Monroe, Hank Williams, Sr. & Jr., Willie Nelson, Kris Kristopherson, Reba McIntyre, Dolly Parton, Charley Pride—and of course, Johnny Cash and Elvis.
 Memphis’s Beale Street and Orpheus Theater are synonymous with musical giants like B.B.
-King, Johnny Cash, Isaac Hayes, Aretha Franklin, Roy Orbison, Otis Redding, Etta James, and of course, Johnny Cash and Elvis…Maybe we’ll just call Tennessee the land of the musical giants because the list goes on and on!
+King, Johnny Cash, Isaac Hayes, Aretha Franklin, Roy Orbison, Otis Redding, Etta James, and of course, Johnny Cash and Elvis!
+Tennessee is the land of the musical giants.

-Nashville — It Started With A Hymnal Western Harmony
+Nashville — It Started With The Hymnal: Western Harmony

-As early as the 1800s, music publishing found a place to bloom in Tennessee.
+As early as the 1800s, music publishing bloomed in Tennessee.
 In 1824, the hymnal Western Harmony was published in Nashville.
 The Fisk Jubilee Singers from Fisk University, a historic all-black university in Nashville, traveled the world to raise funds, contributing to the school’s mission of educating former slaves.
 They earned the distinction of becoming the “first musical act to tour around the world.”
 This group performed for the Queen of England, who purportedly said they hailed from “Music City.”
 Maybe she’s the one who first coined the phrase for Nashville?

 For dreamers yearning to follow in the footsteps of those who have come before, whether they come to Nashville or Memphis, they’ll find big shoes to fill.
-And yet, songwriters write and artists perform everyday in these cities, even during a pandemic.
+And yet, songwriters write and artists perform everyday in these cities.

-Songwriting is truly a unique art form in Nashville because writers combine their talents in real time “checking their egos at the door,” as they say, while most other art genres are created by individuals and often in seclusion.
-While 2020 has quieted the breadth of live music temporarily, you will find music playing somewhere at any time of the day, every day.
+Songwriting is truly a unique art form in Nashville as writers combine their talents in real time “checking their egos at the door.”
+Most other art genres are created by individuals and often in seclusion.
+You will find music playing somewhere in this Southern city at any time of the day, every day.

 *For more on the Civil Rights Trail: https://civilrightstrail.com/attraction/beale-street-historic-district/